Best IBS Medication OTC Options

 Deep Breathing

-Deep breathing exercises are a simple yet effective stress-reduction technique that can help manage symptoms of IBS.
+Deep breathing exercises are a simple yet effective stress-reduction technique that can help manage IBS symptoms.
 By practicing deep breathing exercises, you can activate the body’s relaxation response, which can help calm the mind and reduce stress-related symptoms.
 You can incorporate deep breathing into your daily routine by setting aside a few minutes each day to focus on your breath.

 Yoga

 Yoga is a mind-body practice that combines physical movements, breathing exercises, and meditation.
-Regular yoga practice can help reduce stress levels, improve digestion, and alleviate symptoms associated with IBS.
+Regular yoga practice can help reduce stress, improve digestion, and alleviate IBS symptoms.
 There are various yoga poses and sequences specifically designed to target the digestive system, and it is advisable to join a yoga class or consult with a qualified instructor to ensure proper technique and safety.

 9. Dietary Changes